nikovett/charging-planner/CONTEXT.md

 Weekly plan uses UTC times in `"HH:MMZ"` format.
 All other days cleared — the planner owns the full schedule state.

+### MyŠkoda handler

+The only handler that delivers to the *vehicle* rather than a charger — a categorically different safety model, since the vehicle's own charging profile is shared state the driver can also see and edit directly in the MyŠkoda app.

+**Slot mapping.** The vehicle has exactly `_MAX_VEHICLE_SLOTS = 4` `preferredChargingTimes` slots.
+Plan window 1 → slot 1, window 2 → slot 2, and so on; unused slots are disabled (`enabled: false`, times preserved unchanged rather than cleared). `max_windows` must be configured to a value between 1 and 4 — `max_windows: null` (unlimited) is rejected outright, even if a given day's plan happens to produce 4 or fewer windows, because an unbounded profile can produce more on a different day and fail unpredictably at delivery time.
+A defensive runtime check on the plan's actual window count backs this up independently of the config check, in case the two ever drift.

+**Active-session detection.** The MyŠkoda API reports that the vehicle is `CHARGING` and which charge mode is active, but not *which slot* is driving the session.
+When the active mode is `PREFERRED_CHARGING_TIMES`, `_find_active_slot_index` infers the active slot by checking which *enabled* slot's `[startTime, endTime)` window contains the current local time (`_time_in_window`) — a reliable signal specifically because charging under this mode stops exactly at the window's declared end, not because of any weaker heuristic.
+A unique match → that slot is protected completely untouched (not even its `enabled` flag), and the plan's windows are routed into the remaining slots.
+No match, an ambiguous match (more than one enabled slot's window contains "now"), or not enough remaining slots to route the plan around the protected one → delivery is skipped entirely for that run rather than risk an unverified guess, the same "skip rather than guess" reasoning behind branch 4 below.

+**Four charging-state branches**, in order of how much they trust the vehicle's own current schedule over the new plan:
+1. **Not charging** → full delivery: write all plan windows, disable unused slots, set the charge mode.
+2. **Charging in `MANUAL`/`TIMER`/`TIMER_CHARGING_WITH_CLIMATISATION`** → these modes don't use `preferredChargingTimes` slots to drive the session at all, so all 4 slots are managed freely — but the charge mode itself is left unchanged, to avoid disturbing whatever *is* driving the session.
+3. **Charging in `PREFERRED_CHARGING_TIMES`** → active-slot detection above; route around the protected slot, don't touch the charge mode.
+4. **Charging in an unrecognized mode** → skip entirely.
+A mode not seen before might use `preferredChargingTimes` in some way not yet understood; guessing is worse than doing nothing for one run.

+**Why `max_windows: null` is rejected rather than merely risky** — this mirrors the redundant-delivery-protection design principle of failing predictably: an unbounded profile might work fine for weeks (the DP happens to produce ≤4 windows most days) and then fail unpredictably the one day it doesn't, with an error that gives no hint the *configuration* was the actual problem.
+Rejecting it at delivery time, every time, with a message naming the actual constraint, converts an intermittent silent failure into a loud, immediate, one-time configuration error.

 ---

 ## Design decisions

-**`_build_fallback_chain` returns `(fn, name)` tuples** — names are embedded at build time so they survive `mock.patch` replacing module-level names with MagicMock objects that have no `__name__`.

-**SE and NO are separate functions** — consistent with one-function-per-source pattern of Elering/Sähkötin.

-**EUR/kWh throughout** — SEK/NOK fields in regional API responses are ignored.

 **Forecast supplement gated to FI** — `fetch_forecast_display_slots` returns `[]` for non-FI areas internally.
 Non-FI areas with partial prices proceed with what they have.

-**PlanParams price pool separation** — three explicitly named pools prevent data leaking across calculations:
-- `display_prices` — all real slots including historical; used only for `price_slots` JSON output
-- `future_prices` — real slots from now onwards; used for `price_stats`, optimal calculation, scheduler
-- `forecast_slots` — predicted slots; appended to `price_slots`, never used in calculations

 **OCPP delivery handler removed** — requires direct WebSocket access, incompatible with GHA-first architecture.
 OCPP ChargingProfile remains in plan JSON for downstream systems.

 **Never make an unnecessary API call** — every delivery handler talks to a rate-limited, third-party API (MyŠkoda: 20 requests/hour/VIN, a hard published quota; Charge Amps/Easee: unpublished but real).
-Redundant-delivery protection (see below) checks *before* loading the handler module or making any request at all, not after — a skip costs nothing, not even a login round-trip.
+Redundant-delivery protection (above) checks *before* loading the handler module or making any request at all, not after — a skip costs nothing, not even a login round-trip.
 This is treated as an architectural constraint, not just an optimization: a design that would work correctly but burn API budget unnecessarily on every redundant trigger is a worse design, even before considering the safety case.

-**Never commit directly identifying data to `data/`** — that directory is typically public via GitHub Pages, and the project already has one precedent for getting this wrong (`write_config_json`'s API key redaction, above).
-A second instance: the redundant-delivery record filenames originally embedded `charge_point_id` directly (a VIN for MyŠkoda, a charger serial for Charge Amps) — fixed by hashing it instead (see "Redundant delivery protection" below).
+**Never commit directly identifying data to `data/`** — that directory is typically public via GitHub Pages, and the project already has one precedent for getting this wrong (`write_config_json`'s API key redaction, next).
+A second instance: the redundant-delivery record filenames originally embedded `charge_point_id` directly (a VIN for MyŠkoda, a charger serial for Charge Amps) — fixed by hashing it instead (see "Redundant-delivery protection" above).
 A VIN isn't a credential, so this was lower-severity than the API key case, but the same principle applies: anything written to a committed, public directory should be checked for what it reveals, not just whether it functions correctly.

+**`write_config_json` redacts secrets before writing** — `data/config.json` (committed, dashboard-facing) could previously contain a real `ENTSOE_API_KEY` if it was supplied via environment variable rather than left empty in `config.yaml`, because the in-memory config object was serialized *after* the env-var override was merged in.
+Fixed to deep-copy and redact `entsoe.api_key` before writing, without mutating the caller's own config (which still needs the real key for fetching).

 **ntfy removed** — forecast warning visible on dashboard; delivery failures exit non-zero → GHA emails operator.